ishifoev/100-days-of-code/r1-log.md

 **Thoughts** We are go to medium questions finish up and it is very hard to understand but I will.

 **Link to Work** [Remove NTH Node From End] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-62)

+### R1D63 Mar 26, 2022

+**Today Progress** Sum of Linked Lists
+You're given two Linked Lists of potentially unequal length.
+Each Linked List represents a non-negative integer, where each node in the Linked List is a digit of that integer, and the first node in each Linked.

+**Thoughts** I feel good, that understand more things, that I do every day.

+**Link to Work** [Sum of Linked Lists] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-63)